snooppr/shotstars/README.md

 # 💫 Shotstars
-A tool to track waning stars on Github.
+A unique and over fab tool to track waning stars on Github.

 > [!IMPORTANT]
 >Github does not provide users with statistics on disappearing stars in the repository.
 "Shotstars" is trying to resolve this issue and provide such information to the user.